mateusgomes01/chat-infracom/README.md

 ## Usage

-This first version works by first running `python UDPServer.py` then running `python UDPClient.py`.
-The server code will create a server instance which receives messages in lowercase and returns them in uppercase.
-The client code will estabilish a connection via a socket to the server, ask you for a message in lowercase and after that it'll receive the same message but in uppercase letters.
-The files are already configured to use the **__localhost__** as the hostname so you can run it on your own machine to test it out.
+This first version works by first running `python UDPServer.py` then running `python UDPClient.py <file_to_be_Sent>`.
+The server will receive the file sent by the client and will also send the the file back to the client renamed.
+Everything is set up to use the **__localhost__** as the hostname so you can run it on your own machine to test it out.